-Large social challenges = large entrepreneurial challenges
+Large societal challenges = large entrepreneurial opportunities

 My own daughter – a young gifted modern classic music composer – once shared with me: “Dad, you think like someone from the last century when you say: first learn, then earn and finally return.
 Millennials want to learn, earn and return all at the same time.”
 I came to understand that this means launching innovative businesses (learn) with products and services that make the world a better place (return), and also turn a good profit (earn).
 So, in essence: large social challenges are also large entrepreneurial challenges.

 We have now worked with about a hundred young innovative companies that act on this vision.
 Think about Ampyx Power, Senfal and Exasun providing alternative energy; iLost and Fairphone, LGSonic, BioDetection Systems, and Voltea replacing existing products or services with more social and responsible choices; Black Bear Carbon, Ecochain and Peel Pioneers reducing waste and making products organic; LandLife working on nature restoration; Social Medwork, Micreos, Quantib, Nemo Healthcare, OneFit, Siilo, and Sensara providing increasing access to education and healthy living; Dopay and Impact Terra reaching the poorest socioeconomic groups; or Codaisseur and Mantelaar creating employment for people normally excluded from the labor market.

 All of these innovative businesses create new products and services that aim to make the world a better place and do so with an attractive business model.

 Let’s not call these businesses “social enterprise” because this includes also incomparable endeavors, such as initiatives that focus on awareness building to change the public opinion, or that lobby for changes in regulation, or stimulate community participation and new forms of cooperation.
 These approaches have success factors very different from those impact-oriented businesses.